hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-clusters-using-hpe-greenlake-terraform-provider.md

 ## Run Terraform plan

-Again, to preview the changes, do a dry run by running **terraform plan**
+Again, to preview the changes, do a dry run by running **terraform plan.**

 ```shellsession
 $ terraform plan